confluentinc/demo-trust/demo.md

 1. Show devlead's rolebinding on the trust-demo cluster.

     > Jeff, the Developer Lead, has the `CloudClusterAdmin` role on the `trust-demo` cluster.
 Let's log in as Jeff to see what he sees.

-1. Log out as Priya (both confluent and okta) and log in as `chuck+devlead@confluent.io`.

-1. Show stream lineage for topic.
-   - Drill into schema and show schema tag.

-    > In the Stream Lineage view, we can see the end-to-end data flow across the cluster.
-It's not very interesting right now, but let's click into the purchases topic and look at the schema.
-Here we see a field tagged as "Sensitive".
-You can create your own tags or choose from suggested tags.
-Confluent has best-in-class data governance tools so you can enforce quality and promote discoverability.

-## Scale Access with RBAC -- Now with Kafka Resources

 1. Go to top right hamburger menu -> Accounts & access -> Access to look at Michael's access.